$L^p$-$L^q$ Fourier multipliers and Hausdorff-Young-Paley inequalities on Riemannian symmetric spaces of noncompact type: Preliminaries

 \subsection{Riemannian symmetric spaces}

 Here, we review some general facts and necessary preliminaries regarding semisimple Lie groups and harmonic analysis on Riemannian symmetric spaces of noncompact type.
 Most of this information is already known and can be found in \cite{GV88, Helgason_GA}.
-Our notation is also standard, as seen in \cite{ST78, Ion03}.
-To make this article self-contained, we will gather only the results used throughout this paper.
+We will use the standard notation from \cite{Ion03, BP22}.
+To keep the article self-contained, we will include only the results necessary for this article, following the preliminaries outlined in \cite{Ion03, BP22}.